CiscoSystems/devstack-environment/README.md

 Instructions (for hardware deployments)
 =======================================

     0. Have some hardware machines available with fresh installs of Ubuntu 14.04.
+       Please make sure that you have a user account on each of those machines, which allows password-less sudo.
+If you have an SSH key for password-less login to those accounts, that's great as well, but is not mandatory.

     1. Clone this repository: